-Construction

-Contributing editors

-Robert S Peckar and Michael S Zicherman

-Construction 2017

-Contributing editors

-Robert S Peckar and Michael S Zicherman
+Construction Contributing editors Robert S Peckar and Michael S Zicherman

-Peckar & Abramson PC

-Publisher Gideon Roberton gideon.roberton@lbresearch.com

-Subscriptions Sophie Pallier subscriptions@gettingthedealthrough.com

-Senior business development managers Alan Lee alan.lee@gettingthedealthrough.com

-Adam Sargent adam.sargent@gettingthedealthrough.com

-Dan White dan.white@gettingthedealthrough.com
+2019 GETTING THE DEAL THROUGH © Law Business Research 2018 GETTING THE DEAL THROUGH Construction 2019 Contributing editors Robert S Peckar and Michael S Zicherman Peckar & Abramson PC Publisher Tom Barnes tom.barnes@lbresearch.com Subscriptions James Spearing subscriptions@gettingthedealthrough.com Senior business development managers Adam Sargent adam.sargent@gettingthedealthrough.com Dan White dan.white@gettingthedealthrough.com

-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2016 No photocopying without a CLA licence.
-First published 2008 Tenth edition ISSN 1755-6953 The information provided in this publication is general and may not apply in a specific situation.
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3780 4147 Fax: +44 20 7229 6910 © Law Business Research Ltd 2018 No photocopying without a CLA licence.
+First published 2008 Twelfth edition ISBN 978-1-78915-005-6 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of July 2016, be advised that this is a developing area.

-Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112
+The information provided was verified between June and July 2018.
+Be advised that this is a developing area.
+Reproduced with permission from Law Business Research Ltd For further information please contact editorial@gettingthedealthrough.com This article was first published in August 2018 Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112